 Got pain on the top of your foot?
 No surprise!
 Did you know that 75% of Americans suffer from pain in their feet every year at some point?
 Seriously!
 That’s a lot of foot pain.
 No wonder we are so popular at Foot and Ankle Associates of North Texas!

 - Stress fracture: Yes, your foot can be broken and you can still walk on it.
 Stress fractures usually start as a deep ache that just doesn’t go away.
 They don’t “warm up” when exercising.
 Most people have no idea what they did to cause their stress fracture.
 Symptoms are significant pain and swelling on the top of your foot.
 X-rays can be negative for up to two weeks after the fracture, so if the pain persists make sure to get a repeat x-ray two weeks later.
-Treatment is rest!
+The best treatment is rest!

 - Extensor tendonitis: Inflammation and irritation of the long tendons on the top of your foot.
 Diffuse swelling and pain, especially when moving your toes.
 This type of pain usually will warm up while you are exercising, then be worse afterwards.
 Tight shoes, improper biomechanics, and overuse are the most common causes of extensor tendonitis.
 Rest, ice, anti-inflammatories, changes in shoe gear, functional foot orthotics and physical therapy are part of the treatment regimen.